enewe101/corenlpy/docs/index.rst

             properties={'ner.model':'edu/stanford/nlp/models/ner/english.conll.4class.distsim.crf.ser.gz'}
         )

-Note that the number of threads and the annotators to be applied can both be specified as properties, and will override the corresponding keyword arguments.
+Note that the number of threads and the annotators to be applied can be set using their keyword arguments, or they can be set in the properties dict, with the value in the properties dict taking precedence.

 AnnotatedText
 ------------
 The ``AnnotatedText`` class is what originally motivated the creation of this package.
 If you need to work with annotation outputs from CoreNLP in Python, this will save you a lot of time.
-It's best to illustrate how it works using some examples.
+It's best to illustrate how it works using an example.

 Example
 -------